 - 1. Log in to the Finder as a user with the permission to edit remote actions. - 2.
 Locate the desired remote action under the Remote actions section of the left-hand side menu. - 3.
 Right-click the remote action name. - 4.
-Select Export > Remote action to clipboard. - 5.
-Open your favorite XML or plain text editor. - 6.
-Press Ctrl+V to paste the contents of the clipboard on the editor. - 7.
-Find the UID attribute of the Action element in the XML of the remote action.
+Select Export > Remote action Uid to clipboard. - 5.
+In your request editor, press Ctrl+V to paste the UID into the JSON payload.